Mohit-1307/Mohit-1307/README.md

 ## About

+I build and ship AI/ML systems across the full lifecycle, treating GenAI and ML as software engineering disciplines, not experimentation exercises.
+My current focus:
+→ Classical ML — feature engineering, model selection, evaluation design → Deep Learning — CNNs, transfer learning, deployment-constrained training (quantization, TFLite/ONNX export, CPU-only inference)
+→ Applied GenAI — agentic systems (LangGraph), RAG pipelines, LLM evaluation, scalable LLM inference

-I am a Machine Learning Engineer who works across the complete ML lifecycle — data acquisition, feature engineering, model development, evaluation, deployment, monitoring, and iteration.
-I treat machine learning as a software engineering discipline, not an experimentation exercise.
-That means reproducible pipelines, maintainable code, and systems that hold up under real-world conditions.
+That means reproducible pipelines, maintainable code, and systems that hold up under real-world conditions — not just validation metrics.

-My current focus sits at the intersection of classical ML, deep learning, and production-grade Generative AI — particularly agentic systems with LangGraph, RAG pipelines, LLM evaluation, and scalable inference.
+One flag: I don't have your actual repo history, so "TFLite/ONNX export, CPU-only inference" is inferred from your earlier prompt (matches your DeepFER project) — verify it's still accurate for what you want this bio to represent before pasting it in.

 ---